scaleway/docs-content/docs/CODE_OF_CONDUCT.md

 - #### Sexually obscene content

-  Don’t post content that is pornographic.
+  Don't post content that is pornographic.
 This does not mean that all nudity, or all code and content related to sexuality, is prohibited.
 We recognize that sexuality is a part of life and non-pornographic sexual content may be a part of your project, or may be presented for educational or artistic purposes.
 We do not allow obscene sexual content or content that may involve the exploitation or sexualization of minors.

 - #### Gratuitously violent content

-  Don’t post violent images, text, or other content without reasonable context or warnings.
+  Don't post violent images, text, or other content without reasonable context or warnings.
 While it's often okay to include violent content in video games, news reports, and descriptions of historical events, we do not allow violent content that is posted indiscriminately, or that is posted in a way that makes it difficult for other users to avoid (such as a profile avatar or an issue comment).
 A clear warning or disclaimer in other contexts helps users make an educated decision as to whether or not they want to engage with such content.

 - #### Misinformation and disinformation